 Restored in the 1870s, this amazing site has commanding views across the peninsula including Lough Foyle and Lough Swilly.

-Whether you’re exploring on foot, on two wheels or four, the Inishowen 100 is an unforgettable route along a signposted scenic drive.
+Whether you’re exploring on foot, on two wheels or four, the Inishowen Peninsula is arguably best explored via the Inishowen 100 route.

 You probably didn’t expect to see ‘Visit Derry’ in a guide to the best things to do in Letterkenny Town, but here we are.

-What to do in Letterkenny in Donegal: What have we missed?
+What places to visit in Letterkenny have we missed?